Actavich/howtosay-claude-skill/README.md

 ## Portuguese

-Specifying just `PT` or "Portuguese" without a dialect will prompt the skill to ask **once per session:**
+Specifying `PT` or "Portuguese" without a dialect prompts the skill to ask once per session:

 > *"European (EP) or Brazilian (BP) Portuguese?"*